zxcv-org/gcode-respiralizer/README.md

 ### Prusaslicer

+1. Switch from arachne to classic.
+Leave it classic for the rest of this (vase mode uses classic without indicating so in the UI; we need the non-vase slicing below to use classic also).
 1. Put path to gcode_respiralizer binary in the Print settings -> Post-processing steps
 1. Set to vase mode, accept 1 perimeter etc.